-- 1. An identification of the contact persons, telephone numbers, and name of the manufacturer who is submitting the ACO Program. - 2.
-An identification of each coating that has been selected by the manufacturer for inclusion in this ACO Program that exceeds the applicable VOC limit in the Table of Standards, their VOC content specified in units of both grams of VOC per liter of coating, and grams of VOC per liter of material and the designation of the coating category. - 3.
-A detailed demonstration showing that the projected actual emissions will not exceed the allowable emissions for a single compliance period that the ACO Program will be in effect.
+- 3. A detailed demonstration showing that the projected actual emissions will not exceed the allowable emissions for a single compliance period that the ACO Program will be in effect.
 In addition, the demonstration shall include VOC content information for each coating that is below the compliance limit in the Table of Standards.
 The demonstration shall use the equation specified in paragraph (A) of this Appendix for projecting the actual emissions and allowable emissions during each compliance period.
 The demonstration shall also include all VOC content levels and projected volume to be sold and distributed, as applicable, within the District for each coating listed in the ACO Program during each compliance period.
 The requested data can be summarized in a matrix form. - A specification of the compliance period(s) and applicable reporting dates.
 The length of the compliance period shall not be more than one year nor less than six months. - 5.
 An identification and description of specific records to be used to calculate emissions and track coating volume for the ACO Program and subsequent reporting.
 This shall include a detailed explanation as to how the records are to be used to demonstrate compliance with the averaging requirements of the ACO Program.
 Such records or electronic versions (if hardcopy originals are not generated) shall be made available to the Executive Officer upon request.
-These records shall include records from each of the following categories: - (a) pProduct formulation records (including both coating and material VOCs): - (1) HLab reports [including percent weight of non-volatiles, water, and exempts (if applicable); density of the coating;

-and raw laboratory data] of test methods conducted as specified in paragraph (e)(1) of the rule or
+These records shall include records from each of the following categories: - (a) Product formulation records (including both coating and material VOCs): - Lab reports [including percent weight of non-volatiles, water, and exempts (if applicable); density of the coating; and raw laboratory data] of test methods conducted as specified in paragraph (e)(1) of the rule or - (2) Product formulation data, including physical properties analyses, as applicable, with a VOC calculation demonstration; and - (b) Production records consisting of batch tickets including the date of manufacture, batch weight and volume; and - (c) Distribution records: - (1) Customer lists or store distribution lists or both (as applicable) and

-- (2) pProduct formulation data, including physical properties analyses, as applicable, with a VOC calculation demonstration; and - (b) pProduction records consisting of batch tickets including the date of manufacture, batch weight and volume; and - (c) dDistribution records: - (1) eCustomer lists or store distribution lists or both (as applicable) and - (2) sShipping manifests or bills of lading or both (as applicable); and - (d) sSales records consisting of point of sale receipts or invoices to local distributors or both, as applicable.
+- (2) Shipping manifests or bills of lading or both (as applicable); and - (d) Sales records consisting of point of sale receipts or invoices to local distributors or both, as applicable.